Rat Attack!: Development

 A series of six animated Flash videos were also produced, each telling the story of one of the 'Scratch Cats'.
-Then shortly before its release another early development version of the game was released as a demo for the Official UK PlayStation Magazine.
+Then shortly before its release another early development version of the game was released as a demo for Official UK PlayStation Magazine.

 Reception

-Rat Attack received mostly mixed reviews.
-N64 Magazine said that it was "Simple, well executed puzzle-em-up, with cats trying to catch rats."
-Nintendo Official Magazine called it "fast, frantic fun with a great sense of humour."
-Fran Mirabella III from IGN.com described the gameplay and premise of catching rats and disposing of them as being similar to Ghostbusters.
-While reviewing the N64 version of the game, compared the camera view of the game has to a yo-yo, in that "the camera hangs overhead bobbing and swinging about."
-He also criticized the games music short music clips for each level, saying: "The composers must have literally created about 25 seconds of MIDI audio and looped it."
-The graphics he described as "character models suck badly", and "Even the title screen has a horrible eye-burning font and sloppy art."
-In a review for Allgame.com, Span Bennet examines the PlayStation version with more affection saying "The '50s decor and vivid color give Rat Attack a unique look that only adds to its appeal." concluding that, "It is a game with a unique look and feel, coupled with sound and playability that are top notch."
-Max Everingham, of IGN, gave the game a mostly positive review with the exception of the Multiplayer mode saying that it becomes "Incredibly frustrating trying to work out where you actually are on the screen.
-(Each player can independently zoom the camera in to focus on one area of the screen, but this just confuses things further)".
-Jeff Gerstmann of GameSpot summed up the game with the following; "Rat Attack is an extremely forgettable title that isn't worth a first look, let alone a second one."
+The Nintendo 64 version received mixed reviews, while the PlayStation version received unfavourable reviews, according to the review aggregation website GameRankings.
+N64 Magazine said that the N64 version was a "Simple, well executed puzzle-em-up, with cats trying to catch rats."
+Fran Mirabella III of IGN described the gameplay and premise of catching rats and disposing of them as being similar to Ghostbusters.
+Mirabella compared the camera view of the game has to a yo-yo, in that "the camera hangs overhead bobbing and swinging about."
+Mirabella also criticized the games music short music clips for each level, saying: "The composers must have literally created about 25 seconds of MIDI audio and looped it."
+The graphics were described as "character models suck badly", and "Even the title screen has a horrible eye-burning font and sloppy art."
+Nintendo Power gave the European import a mixed review while the U.S. version was still in development.

+In a review for AllGame, Span Bennet examined the PlayStation version with more affection saying, "The '50s decor and vivid color give Rat Attack a unique look that only adds to its appeal", concluding that, "It is a game with a unique look and feel, coupled with sound and playability that are top notch."
+Jeff Gerstmann of GameSpot summed up the game with the following: "Rat Attack is an extremely forgettable title that isn't worth a first look, let alone a second one."
+GamePro said of the same PlayStation version, "The game's elementary nature makes it easy to learn but will probably leave older gamers cold, unless they get hooked on the multiplayer mode.
+But if you like the arcade machines of yore, nibble on Rat Attack."